- Twentieth-Century Literature and Culture

 - Memory and Modern Narrative

-I work on literature of the nineteenth, twentieth and twenty-first centuries.
-My particular research interest concerns the writing of 'aftermath': literary texts that express the unique and challenging perspectives on selfhood and identity, personal and national history, made available to those who have lived through and beyond times of war.
-My PhD thesis (University of Cambridge) considered the role of 'unlived lives' in the work of Henry James, Elizabeth Bowen and Kazuo Ishiguro.
-I examined how each of these writers registered both the potency and indeterminate ethical status of those counterfactual speculations that were drawn upon as a response to the violence of the twentieth century.
+I work on and teach British and American literature of the nineteenth, twentieth and twenty-first centuries.
+My particular research interest concerns the writing of ‘aftermath’: literary texts that express the unique and challenging perspectives on selfhood and identity, personal and national history, made available to those who have lived through and beyond times of profound societal change.
+I am an Associate Fellow of the Higher Education Academy.

 I work on and teach literature from across the nineteenth, twentieth, and twenty-first centuries.
 At present, I have particular interests in postwar writings, Henry James and Jamesian afterlives, psychological realism, and literature and the work of consolation.

-For the English Faculty in 2021-22, I am co-convening the FHS Paper 6 'Writers and the Cinema' with Dr George Potts and delivering the lecture series 'The Unlived Life in Twentieth Century Fiction' for students studying Prelims Papers 3 and 4.
+For the English Faculty in 2021-22, I co-convened the FHS Paper 6 'Writers and the Cinema' with Dr George Potts and delivered a lecture series, 'The Unlived Life in Twentieth Century Fiction', for students studying Prelims Papers 3 and 4.
+Since 2022, I have co-convened and taught the FHS Paper 6 'Tragedy' with Professor Laura Ashe.
+I am currently the Post-Doctoral Mentor for the MSt in English Language and Literature 1830-1914.

 I welcome expressions of interest regarding BA and MSt dissertation supervision on topics related to my research.
-In recent years, I have supervised dissertations on a variety of British and American writers, including Henry James, Eudora Welty, John Steinbeck, F Scott Fitzgerald, and Ernest Hemingway.
+In recent years, I have supervised dissertations on a variety of modern writers, including Henry James, Eudora Welty, John Steinbeck, F Scott Fitzgerald, and Ernest Hemingway.